-Blockchain and smart contracts
+Blockchain and contracts – a smart new world

 Imagine a world in which a string of code could recognise the fulfilment of conditions, automatically transfer assets at the agreed times and register those transfers.
 That is the world of the smart contract.

-On the one hand, code that states: “if X occurs then do Y” is not a new concept.
+On the one hand, code that states 'if X occurs, do Y' is not a new concept.
 It is how conventional code has long interacted with existing systems.
 Monthly direct debits out of a bank account are an example.

 What could a smart contract do?

 The proper execution of contracts could be verified by the network of computers connected to the blockchain.
 That same network would update the blockchain to record the execution of the contract, and then monitor the blockchain for compliance with the terms of the smart contract.

 A smart contract, distributed and replicated across a blockchain, could revolutionise the way business is done.
 Potential uses are numerous: property ownership could be transferred automatically upon receipt of cleared funds; credits under service level agreements could be automatically paid at the point of violation; and securities could be traded without the need for central securities depositories.